How Does Surveillance Work in Costa Rica?

 - Follow to identify other romantic partners

-- Verify living situation and who pays rent
+- Verify living situation and actual financial arrangements

-- GPS-stamped evidence of hotel visits with multiple men
+- GPS-stamped evidence of hotel visits with multiple parties

 - Document employee theft or unauthorized activities